What a Comprehensive Menopause Visit Should Include

 Ready for a More Comprehensive Approach?

-At Radiant Health for women, menopause care is designed to look at the whole person, with time, education, and individualized planning at the center of every visit.
+This is why I started Radiant Health for Women.
+To provide a menopause care-model that is designed to look at the whole person, with compassion, time, education, and individualized planning at the center of every visit.
 If you’re navigating perimenopause or menopause and want a more complete, personalized plan, you can schedule a free 15-minute discovery call to see if we’re a good fit.

 Kari Waddell, FNP, MSCP